 The story of Puss in Boots has been reprinted in fairy tale collections of stories for years, however, the original tale was the work of French author Charles Perrault.
 The cat in the original story has no name aside from Monsieur Puss, however, many people refer to him as “Puss in Boots” when they tell this story.
 The 10 minute story is for the Intermediate level.

 Fairytalez.com has hundreds of other tales featuring all kinds of animals for you to get lost in, and discover.
+We’ve even recorded several of these cat tales in audiobook for the Fairytalez Audio App.
 We hope you enjoy this selection of notable cats of fairy tales and folklore!